theflaggship/stayquaint-airbnb-clone/README.md

 ## Installation

-1. After cloning the project, from the hullabaloo (root) folder, run in the terminal:
+1. After cloning the project, from the stayQuaint (root) folder, run in the terminal:
 ```
  npm install
 ```